 - Immune system: a hormone called Proline-Rich-Polypeptide (PRP) in colostrum can stimulate an under-active immune system and boost immunity

-- Allergies: allergies are the result of an over-active immune response and PRP also has the ability to regulate the immune response
+- Allergies: Allergies are the result of an over-active immune response and PRP also has the ability to regulate the immune response

 For topical use, mix with distilled water to make a paste and apply to the infected area.

-3. Green Lipped Mussels
+3. Green-Lipped Mussels

-Research has shown them to relieve discomfort and inflammation in dogs (and people) suffering from arthritis.
+Research has shown them to relieve discomfort and inflammation in dogs (and people) suffering from arthritis (4).
 They support joint mobility, cartilage maintenance, cardiovascular health and help maintain healthy skin too.

 If your dog has severe inflammation, you can double the dose for the first two weeks and then reduce the dose to the recommended level.

 4. Eggshell Membrane

-Eggs in general are a nutritional wonder … and one part in particular – the delicate eggshell membrane (the thin layer between the egg white and the shell).
+Eggs are a nutritional wonder … and one part, in particular, is the delicate eggshell membrane (the thin layer between the egg white and the shell).

 Eggshell membrane contains several natural joint-supporting compounds like: